 Background: The Qing government promoted currency modernization (Guangdong's first minting in 1889) and responded to the financial crisis after the defeat in the First Sino-Japanese War.
 Significance:

-- Marks the beginning of China's modern currency system
+- It marked the beginning of China's modern currency system.

-- Reflects the Qing government's transition from centralized power to regional autonomy
+- It reflected the Qing government's transition from centralized power to local decentralization.

-- Represents the last currency products of the Qing Dynasty
+- It represented the last currency products of the Qing Dynasty.

-Background: In 1914, the Beiyang government promulgated the "National Currency Regulations" to establish a unified silver standard.
+Background: In 1914, the Beiyang government promulgated the"National Currency Regulations,"establishing a unified silver standard.
 Significance:

-- Was the first unified national currency of the Republic of China
+- It was the first set of unified national currency of the Republic of China.

-- Reflects the 23 years of turbulent history from the establishment of the Republic to the civil war
+- It reflected the turbulent 23-year history of the Republic from its establishment to the civil war.

-- Was the most widely circulated silver coin in 20th-century China
+- It was the most widely circulated silver dollar in China in the 20th century.

 Dimension 2: Rarity and Collection Depth